AdrianoCahete/adrianocahete.dev-nuxt2/README.md

 - Add all licenses to project page "This portfolio" *[In Progress]*
 - Add an interactable animation on the Main page (home) *[In Progress]*
 - Move to i18n instead of hardcoded text
+- Create a Logo
+- Use newly created Logo as link to back Home
 - Add [Nuxt Storybook](https://storybook.nuxtjs.org/) to documentation system
 - Customize Nuxt loading page (up to v2.13)
 - Create a specific page for every project/interface